tpoignonec/ft_tools_ros2/README.md

   Add a calibration sample using the latest robot pose and measured wrench.

   The service call will return `success = false` in the following cases:
-  - faillure to update robot pose;
+  - failure to update robot pose;
   - stale wrench measurement (older than 1s);
   - wrench measurement not expressed in supported frame;
   - invalid parameters.